LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/layer.md

 ## Stages
-Stages offers views on a set of composed layers.
+Stages offer a view on a set of composed layers.
 We cover [composition](../composition/overview.md) in its on section, as it is a complicated topic.

 ```mermaid
 flowchart LR